 - The employing company must provide workers with a mask and hand sanitizer before starting work.

 - Transport buses for workers must be disinfected on a daily basis before and after their transportation to their workplace.

 - The employing company must apply health requirements regarding workers’ accommodations, please refer to “The manual of health requirements for workers’ accommodation” issued by the Saudi Center for Disease Prevention and Control.

 - A daily schedule of the number and location of the visits made by all workers and the name of the driver must be kept, to be referred to in case of an epidemiological investigation.

-- It is preferable to assign each worker to specific areas or specific homes to reduce the chance of transmitting infection.
+- Each worker should be assigned to work in specific areas or specific homes to reduce the chance of transmitting infection.

 - Workers should change gloves after use and wash or disinfect their hands before moving to another house.

 - Workers must report any symptoms such as fever, cough, or shortness of breath.

 - Customers must fill out a disclosure form for COVID-19 Symptoms and Home Safety.

 - If a confirmed infection is registered among workers:

 - It is necessary to identify those who came in contact with the confirmed case of the housing workers of the company, such as, drivers, as well as the houses that the confirmed case visited to find out who had contact with the case and cooperate with the Ministry of Health in this matter.

-- When a customer books a worker, ask the costumer about the number of family members, take their data, and ask about the symptoms of COVID-19 or whether there is a confirmed case at home or under isolation and verify the immunization status in Tawakkalna.
+- When a customer books a worker, ask the customer about the number of family members, take their data, and ask about the symptoms of COVID-19 or whether there is a confirmed case at home or under isolation and verify the immunization status in Tawakkalna.